 The design started off with the idea of using the same board dimensions as the original MKS-80 power supply.
 I just extended it to take up the area that was occupied by the heat-sink.
 As things progressed however, it was obvious that this would be an expensive approach and any consideration of commercial supply would be ridiculous.
 The PCB would require a panel measuring a massive 280mm x 210mm.
 The board is L-shaped and so, after cutting, that would mean a wastage of over 35%.
 The board would have been way too expensive to have been viable so annoyingly and after several design revisions, I decided to completely change my approach to using two boards; one, a regular rectangular shape, which would occupy the main area of the original board and heat sink and which is known as Board A and a second board which would accommodate the front-end high-voltage components and which would mount where the original transformer was, known as (you guessed it) Board B.

-I must confess that despite having spent the past thirty-five years servicing studio equipment and having been Roland UK's Group Service Manager in the late eighties, I was still very apprehensive about operating on my own lovely MKS-80, which is in beautiful condition.
+I must confess that despite having spent the past thirty-five years servicing studio equipment and having been Roland UK's Group Service Manager in the late eighties, I was still very apprehensive about operating on my own lovely MKS-80, which I bought from Roland as a staff purchase and which is in beautiful condition.

-Unlike the MKS-70, the connectors that distribute power to the CPU-board, voice-boards and output-board, are grouped by voltage as opposed to destination.
-This means that all the +15V supplies are on one connector, all the -15V supplies on another and so on.
-Also unlike the MKS-70, the connectors are soldered at the power supply end, to the PCB.
+Unlike the MKS-70, the headers that distribute power to the CPU-board, voice-boards and output-board in the MKS-80, are grouped by voltage as opposed to destination.
+This means that all the +15V supplies are on one header, all the -15V supplies on another and so on.
+Also unlike the MKS-70, the MKS-80 PSU headers are soldered at the power supply end, to the PCB.
 Another consideration was the classic Roland nice 'n' tidy wiring loom.
 Ideally I wouldn't want to mess with that so I figured on trying to preserve the relative positions of the header connectors as best as I could.

 There are two other marked differences between the MKS-80 and MKS-70 power supplies; the MKS-80 has a precision 10V reference source, used for the VCOs.
 It also has cute little status LEDs which indicate power on the various voltage output lines!